ThKrypt/QualCoder/Home.md

 `python3 qualcoder.py`

 ### Mac OS
 There is no desktop icon launch right now for QualCoder.
-Open a new Terminal window in the directory and launch with python qualcoder.py.
+Open a new Terminal window in the directory and launch with `python3 qualcoder.py`

 ## Backups